yuuknishida/Coding-Projects/README.md

 ## Banking Management System (C++)

 This is a text based Banking Management System using data structures, Binary search tree and queue.
 This is a class project that is required to have two data structures minimum.
 I used the queue structure for the purpose of processing and BST for storing the information of the accounts including name, account number, and amount

+## Flask Application

+This is my first time using Flask I'm learning on my own.
+Learning the framework and possibly doing a simple project on my own.